 Statbel DataLab: new statistics, methods and data sources beta version

-In 2021, online platforms accounted for 6,520,000 overnight stays in private accommodations
+In 2023, online platforms accounted for 11,074,000 overnight stays in private accommodations

-In 2021, 644,000 accommodations were booked via an online platform (Airbnb, Booking.com, Expedia or TripAdvisor), with travellers spending to total of 6,520,000 nights.
-This is what emerged from the new figures of Statbel, the Belgian statistical office.
-The rental of accommodations offered by private individuals via an online platform is well established.
-Statbel wants to analyse this growing phenomenon in this experimental statistic.
+Due to this increasing success, Statbel, the Belgian statistical office, has been producing since 2018 an experimental statistic on the use of online platforms for the rental of private holiday accommodations.
 For this, Statbel uses the data it receives via Eurostat from four large platform companies.
 These four platforms, Airbnb, Booking.com, the Expedia Group and TripAdvisor, provide pseudonymised and aggregated data about all reservations and overnight stays that take place via their platforms on the Belgian territory.

 This experimental statistic is limited to the accommodations that are offered by private individuals.
 Professional accommodation providers, like hotels, are excluded.
 The statistics on these professional providers are available in the official tourism statistics.
 More information about this experimental statistic and the data used is available in the tab ‘documents’.